-- 4. Proponent must submit the following as part of their proposal: - a. a complete list of names of all individuals who are currently directors of the Proponent; - b. a properly completed and signed Consent Form, for each individual named in the aforementioned list. - 5.
-The Proponent must diligently maintain the list up-to-date by informing Canada in writing of any change occuring during the validity period of the offer, and must also provide Canada with the corresponding Consent Forms.
-The Proponent will also be required to diligently maintain the list and to provide Consent Forms during the period of any standing offer and any call-ups made against the Standing Offer. - 6.
-By submitting a proposal, the Proponent certifies to be aware, and that its parent companies, subsidiaries and affiliates are aware, that Canada may verify the information provided by the Proponent, including the information relating to the acts or convictions specified herein, through independent research, use of any government resources or by contacting third parties. - 7.
-By submitting a proposal, the Proponent certifies that neither the Proponent nor any of the Proponent's parent companies, subsidiaries or affiliates have directly or indirectly, paid or agreed to pay, and will not, directly or indirectly, pay a contingency fee to any individual for the solicitation, negotiation or obtaining of the Standing Offer arising from this RFSO and any call-ups made against the Standing Offer if the payment of the fee would require the individual to file a return under section 5 of the Lobbying Act. - 8.
-By submitting a proposal, the Proponent certifies that except for those offences where a criminal pardon or a record suspension has been obtained, capacities restored by the Governor in Council, or leniency granted as further described in subsection 9 herein, neither the Proponent nor any of the Proponent's parent companies, subsidiaries or affiliates has ever been convicted of an offence under any of the following provisions: - a. section 45 (Conspiracies, agreements or arrangements between competitors), 46 (Foreign directives) 47 (Bid rigging), 49 (Agreements or arrangements of federal financial institutions), 52(False or misleading representation), 53 (Deceptive notice of winning a prize) under the Competition Act, or - b. section 121 (Frauds on the government and Contractor subscribing to election fund), section 124 (Selling or Purchasing Office), section 380 (Fraud) for fraud committed against Her Majesty or section 418 (Selling defective stores to Her Majesty), section 462.31 (Laundering proceeds of crime) or sections 467.11 to 467.13 (Participation in activities of criminal organization) of the Criminal Code of Canada, or - c. paragraph 80(1)(d) (False entry, certificate or return), subsection 80(2) (Fraud against Her

-Majesty) or section 154.01 (Fraud against Her Majesty) of the Financial Administration Act, or
+- 4. Proponent must submit the following as part of their proposal: - a. a complete list of names of all individuals who are currently directors of the Proponent; - 5.
+By submitting a proposal, the Proponent certifies to be aware, and that its parent companies, subsidiaries and affiliates are aware, that Canada may verify the information provided by the Proponent, including the information relating to the acts or convictions specified herein, through independent research, use of any government resources or by contacting third parties. - 6.
+By submitting a proposal, the Proponent certifies that neither the Proponent nor any of the Proponent's parent companies, subsidiaries or affiliates have directly or indirectly, paid or agreed to pay, and will not, directly or indirectly, pay a contingency fee to any individual for the solicitation, negotiation or obtaining of the Standing Offer arising from this RFSO and any call-ups made against the Standing Offer if the payment of the fee would require the individual to file a return under section 5 of the Lobbying Act. - 7.
+By submitting a proposal, the Proponent certifies that except for those offences where a criminal pardon or a record suspension has been obtained, capacities restored by the Governor in Council, or leniency granted as further described in subsection 9 herein, neither the Proponent nor any of the Proponent's parent companies, subsidiaries or affiliates has ever been convicted of an offence under any of the following provisions: - a. section 45 (Conspiracies, agreements or arrangements between competitors), 46 (Foreign directives) 47 (Bid rigging), 49 (Agreements or arrangements of federal financial institutions), 52(False or misleading representation), 53 (Deceptive notice of winning a prize) under the Competition Act, or - b. section 121 (Frauds on the government and Contractor subscribing to election fund), section 124 (Selling or Purchasing Office), section 380 (Fraud) for fraud committed against Her Majesty or section 418 (Selling defective stores to Her Majesty), section 462.31 (Laundering proceeds of crime) or sections 467.11 to 467.13 (Participation in activities of criminal organization) of the Criminal Code of Canada, or - c. paragraph 80(1)(d) (False entry, certificate or return), subsection 80(2) (Fraud against Her Majesty) or section 154.01 (Fraud against Her Majesty) of the Financial Administration Act, or - d. section 239 (False or deceptive statements) of the Income Tax Act, or - e. section 327 (False or deceptive statements) of the Excise Tax Act, or - f. section 3 (Bribing a foreign public official) of the Corruption of Foreign Public Officials Act, or

-- d. section 239 (False or deceptive statements) of the Income Tax Act, or - e. section 327 (False or deceptive statements) of the Excise Tax Act, or - f. section 3 (Bribing a foreign public official) of the Corruption of Foreign Public Officials Act, or - g. section 5 (Trafficking in substance), section 6 (Importing and exporting), or section 7 (Production of substance) of the Controlled Drugs and Substance Act. - 9.
+- g. section 5 (Trafficking in substance), section 6 (Importing and exporting), or section 7 (Production of substance) of the Controlled Drugs and Substance Act. - 8.
 In circumstances where a criminal pardon or a record suspension has been obtained, capacities restored by the Governor in Council, or leniency granted pursuant to a formal program (similar to the Competition Bureau's Leniency Program) for offences other than sections 121, 124, 380 for fraud committed against Her Majesty and 418 of the Criminal Code of Canada or offences under the Financial Administration Act, the Proponent must provide with its proposal a certified copy of confirming documentation from an official source.